This page provides instructions for identifying and responding to toxic combinations by using cases and findings.

 View an overview of all toxic combination cases

-On the Posture Overview page, several widgets provide you with a quick overview of the toxic combination cases in your cloud environment.
+On the Posture Overview page, several widgets provide you with a quick overview of the toxic combination cases in your Google Cloud and Amazon Web Services (AWS) (Preview) cloud environments.
 You can find the following information:

-• Open Toxic Combination Cases: The number of open toxic combination cases at each priority level.
+All Open Posture Cases or Open Toxic Combination Cases: To view open toxic combination cases, select Toxic Combinations from the selector.
+The widget displays the number of open toxic combination cases at each priority level.
 Click the bar for a given priority to open a list view of the cases.

-You can finding the Posture Overview page at the following URL:
+You can find the Posture Overview page at the following URL:

 https://CUSTOMER_SUBDOMAIN.backstory.chronicle.security/posture/overview